-By Frank Schott, Vice President of Global Programs
+By Frank Schott, former Vice President of Global Programs

 It was March 1999 and I was on an assessment mission at the Kukes refugee camp in Albania.
 Refugees had been fleeing Kosovo and the stress on the faces of the refugees that day was palpable.
 Some kids were playing with a ball, others sat silently under a tree staring into the distance.
 Many women and older children were crowded around bulletin boards lined with pictures of refugees that had passed through the camp: If you could find a photo of someone you knew, chances were good that they’d made it out.
 There was no other way to reconnect with loved ones other than the photo on the bulletin board, and possibly through a reunification officer from one of the aid agencies.

 UNHCR, the UN Refugee Agency, was founded in 1950, and since that time, UNHCR and other aid agencies like the International Rescue Committee, Norwegian Refugee Council, and Danish Refugee Council have worked tirelessly to support refugees all over the world.
 Family reunification is always a priority, along with the hope for repatriation or resettlement.
 Sadly, the last major repatriation of refugees was 18 years ago in Kosovo, and resettlement opportunities are dwindling.